lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

   1023: 1000
 ```

-This says that SPI Flash has been configured with 1024 sectors, each sector 4 KB in size.
+This says that SPI Flash has been configured with 1024 sectors, each sector 4 KB in size (`0x1000`).

 # SPI Flash Benchmark